List of Jewish heads of state and government

-This is a list of former and current heads of state and heads of government who were / are of Jewish or have a largely Jewish heritage, other than the heads of state and government of Israel.
+This is a list of former and current heads of state and heads of government who are of Jewish or have a largely Jewish heritage, other than the heads of state and government of Israel.
 This list includes de facto heads of state and government but does not include acting, caretaker, interim, representative, transitional or temporary heads of state and government.